 The training of new designers and developers becomes easier with a design system and saves a lot of time.
 Shortly, a design system helps at each level in saving time by avoiding the need of reinventing the wheel, and teams can reuse the content again and again

 Reiteration is the key to improving your products.
 Having a design system in hand, it is convenient to update it based on new standards and trends.
 The teams can always discuss ways to add new components, define new rules and make a design system more understandable and useful for the users within the organization.

 Remember, the reusable components do not mean avoiding innovation, however, there is a need to review and revise them regularly.

 Steps to Create a Design System

 The following steps are used to create your own design system.
-For details of the first three steps, see Part I of the article.

 - Evaluate Your Current Products